orangejuice/blog/data/activity/book-饥饿的盛世-2022/record.en.md

 ---
-title: The Age of Hunger
+title: The Era of Hunger
-slug: the-age-of-hunger
 category: book
 status: todo
 rating: 0